 Investor initiative – the mining industry

-The Ethical Council has been running a mining project since 2011, with the aim of achieving an overview of how companies in the sector work with sustainability issues and their efforts to put policies and procedures in place.
+The Council on Ethics has been running a mining project since 2011, with the aim of achieving an overview of how companies in the sector work with sustainability issues and their efforts to put policies and procedures in place.

 How are mining companies working with sustainability issues?